 Integrated therapy approaches use techniques that work well together.
 For example, Hot stones relax muscles after intense work.
 Stretching evens out tissue after key trigger points are released.
 Glides warm the tissues to prepare for deeper kneading work.
 Each technique works with the other technique for a better result.

 Integrative bodywork understands how one structure governs other structures.
-It asks the question, “what catalyst will allow the body to fix the problem at hand?”
-Or, what perpetuates the pattern that creates the problem?
+It asks the questions like:

 Let’s look at a clinical example.
 Last year, I had a client who had disc compression in his lower cervical vertebrae.
 I worked on him for a few sessions, and he improved.
 But the problem kept returning.
 We added some stretches for self-care.
 He took supplements that help to reduce inflammation.
 The approach was well integrated.
 The approach was holistic.
 Still, the condition improved but was not resolving.
 This is an indicator that the problem is accessory in a greater pattern and governed by another problem.

-Years of experience with upper cervical chiropractors told me that the cranial work was responsible for the quick stabilization.
+Years of experience with upper cervical chiropractors told me that the cranial work was responsible for the atlas’ quick stabilization.
 The cranial work governed the atlas.
 The atlas governed the lower cervical vertebrae.
 The lower cervical vertebrae governed the arm pain.
-This is the Integrative Approach.
+This is how the Integrative Model works.

 I love this idea.
 Let’s talk about a common problem.